platformsh/platformsh-docs/src/security/backups.md

 Backups vary by our offering and are governed by our [data retention](/security/data-retention.md) policies.

-Below are details on our Recovery Point Objective (RPO) and Recovery Time Objective (RTO) for Platform Standard and Platform Enterprise.
+Below are details on our Recovery Point Objective (RPO) and Recovery Time Objective (RTO) for our Platform Standard and Platform Enterprise offerings.

 ## Platform Standard